Kong/docs.konghq.com/app/enterprise/2.3.x/property-reference.md

 #### client_ssl_cert_key

-If `client_ssl` is enabled, the absolute path to the client TLS key for the `proxy_ssl_certificate_key` directive.
+If `client_ssl` is enabled, the absolute path to the client SSL key for the `proxy_ssl_certificate_key` address.
+Note this value is statically defined on the node, and currently cannot be configured on a per-API basis.

-This value can be overwritten dynamically with the `client_certificate` attribute of the `Service` object.

 **Default:** none